-Welcome to Society of Women Engineers at the University of Maine
+The Society of Women Engineers at the University of Maine

-Did you know that 20% of the undergraduate students in the College of Engineering are women?
+Did you know only 20% of the undergraduate students in the College of Engineering are women?
 Joining the student section of the University of Maine Society of Women Engineers will help you connect with other women engineering students and build your network of future colleagues and established professional women engineers.